Department of Radio–Television–Film (University of Texas at Austin): Undergraduate

 The department offers a single degree to undergraduates: the four-year, full-time Bachelor of Science.
 Generally, the first two years are spent fulfilling the university core requirements while completing the necessary lower-division courses starting with RTF 305, a class introducing the fundamentals of Media Studies, followed by RTF 317, a narrative strategies class focusing on structure in film and television, and RTF 318, formerly known as Film 1, the first film production class consisting of three projects: a still photo project, a still photo project with audio, and a final short film project.

 Once the three classes initial have been taken along with at least two additional lower division courses, commonly film history class, and a film course with a cultural diversity component, students progress into upper division studies where they can specialize in a variety of tracks.
-The department offers robust media studies curriculum as well as a variety of film production tracks.
+The department offers robust media studies curriculums as well as a variety of film production tracks.